The best grass trimmers in 2026 - as tested by our experts

 - Heavy to use

-- Battery and charger must be bought separately
+- The battery and charger must be bought separately

 - Comparatively expensive

-Awarded a BBC Gardeners’ World Magazine Best Buy for performance, this trimmer has a generous 30cm cutting width, and the durable nylon double line automatic feed keeps working, so you don’t have to bump line out.
-The head is easy to rotate for use as an edge trimmer and the wheels help to support the weight of the body, ensuring it cuts at a consistent height.
+Awarded a BBC Gardeners’ World Magazine Best Buy for performance, this trimmer has a generous 30cm cutting width, and the durable nylon double line automatic feed keeps working, so you don’t have to bump the line out.
+The head is easy to rotate for use as an edge trimmer, and the wheels help to support the weight of the body, ensuring it cuts at a consistent height.
 However, as it doesn’t come with a support strap, it’s eventually tiring to use.
-It’s powered by a large 2Ah 48V lithium-ion battery, which along with the charger is sold separately, making this significantly more expensive than other models in the test.
-That said, after a fast 50 minute charge it runs for 20 minutes, cutting powerfully and efficiently.
-It copes well with large patches of long grass, as well as hard to reach areas, and cuts lawn edges cleanly.
-Light indicators on the battery let you know how much time you have left to finish the job, the telescopic shaft separates in two for easy storage and it comes with a two year warranty.
+It’s powered by a large 2Ah 48V lithium-ion battery, which, along with the charger, is sold separately, making this significantly more expensive than other models in the test.
+That said, after a fast 50-minute charge, it runs for 20 minutes, cutting powerfully and efficiently.
+It copes well with large patches of long grass, as well as hard-to-reach areas, and cuts lawn edges cleanly.
+Light indicators on the battery let you know how much time you have left to finish the job, the telescopic shaft separates into two for easy storage, and it comes with a two-year warranty.

-Buy the Stiga GT 500e Cordless Grass Trimmer from Stiga
+Buy the Stiga GT 500e Cordless Grass Trimmer from Mower Magic

 Our rating: 4.5 out of 5